 (l) Lifting platforms, access ramps and similar equipment in running order, not exceeding 300 mm, provided that the loading capacity of the vehicle is not increased;

 (m) Coupling devices for motor vehicles.

+Vehicle length

+2.6.1.
+"Structural length" means a dimension which is measured according to ISO standard 612-1978, term No 6.1.
+In addition to the provisions of that standard, when measuring the vehicle structural length the following devices shall not be taken into account: